kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 So what now?!
 Do I just say f\*\*\* it and do whatever it takes to 'ship it'?

 But I held my ground.
 I revisit AWS again.
 I still believed AWS was the answer because everyone else is singing its song.
 I must be missing something.
 I considered their higher level tools like AWS AppSync and Amplify.
 But I couldn't overlook the fact that both of them force me to completely work by their standards.
-So by now, I'd given up on AWS and turned to another...platform: **Google Cloud Platform(GCP)**.
+So at this point, I'd had it with AWS, and turned to another...platform: **Google Cloud Platform(GCP)**.

 **Sametable's Nodejs, Redis, and Postgresql are hosted on GCP**.
 The thing that drew me to GCP was its documentation-It's much more linear; code snippets for Nodejs; step-by-step guides about the common things you would do for a web app.
 Plus, it's serverless!
 Which means your cost is proportional to your usage.